henryw374/cljc.java-time/README.md

 inherited via superclasses or interfaces.
 In this project, functions are generated in every class they can be applied to.
 For example there is
 `cljc.java-time.temporal.temporal/is-supported` and also `cljc.java-time.local-date/is-supported`, with the latter being essentially unnecessary but included anyway.

+## Note

+### Java 9

+New methods were added in Java 9 - these are not included in this library because according to the [Clojure Survey](https://clojure.org/news/2020/02/20/state-of-clojure-2020) about half of Clojure users are still on Java 8 :(

 ### ClojureScript